 Bu setting your Mac to automatically launch your most used applications, you’re just saving time.
 That is the main benefit.

-How to set applications to automatically launch at startup
+How to set applications to automatically launch at boot up

 To make an app launch automatically on your Mac, simply do the following: